lukemorton/republic-old/README.md

 ## Goals

 Thule was built to provide guidance and productivity to JavaScript developers.
-Frontend development is an exciting place at the moment and there are many opinions and libraries, Thule brings particularly good ones together for you.
+Frontend development is an exciting place at the moment and there are many opinions and libraries, Thule brings particularly good ones together for you to:

 - Make developers more productive
 - Provide structure and consistency to newcomers